Planet

 Circularity

 The traditional linear production and consumption model of take-make-waste needs to change.
-Currently only 1% of textiles are re-used in a closed-loop system where they are transformed into products of equal value.
-73% of used clothing ends up in landfill.
 It is time to close the loop.
 Customers use Rieter’s complete recycling systems and solutions and leverage Rieter’s know-how to develop breakthrough yarns that are sustainable and circular.

 Climate Commitment